 3. Take Advantage of Technology

 By making your staff members’ jobs less stressful with state-of-the-art programs and software, they have more time to spend caring for and engaging with your patients.
 This ultimately leads to more satisfied employees and patients.
 Want your dental team to have a happy work life?
 Watch our Happy Practice Playbook Podcast to learn what’s working for other dental offices.

 Offering your staff members a 401k or SEP IRAs helps them save for their retirement.
 If you do not have a group benefit plan, you may have trouble finding quality employees.
 The quality of your employees can directly affect the satisfaction of your patients.

 Although you may believe you are saving money by not offering retirement benefits to your employees, you should also consider that you may lose money in the end if your patients are not satisfied as well as the cost to replace and train an employee.

 5. Offer a Bonus Plan

-Obviously, your staff knows that as the owner of the practice your annual income is higher than theirs is.
-Giving your staff a yearly bonus can help them feel like a team member.
+Obviously, your staff knows that as the owner of the practice your annual income is higher than theirs.
+Giving your staff a monthly, quarterly or yearly bonus can help them feel like a team member.
 This positive mindset can directly affect their performance.

-By creating one centralized location where you can text, call and email your patients, Weave software helps make everyday tasks quicker and easier.
+By creating a centralized system where you can text, call and email your patients, Weave software helps make everyday tasks quicker and easier.
 The phone rings and the name of the patient calling appears on the computer monitor.
 This allows your receptionist to answer the phone and call the patient by his or her name, which makes the patient feel like a person, as opposed to a number.
 Weave replaces your current phone company and gives you unlimited texting, as well as unlimited local and long distance calling.
-This software syncs seamlessly with your current dental software.
+This software syncs seamlessly with your current dental software and so much more.
 Contact Weave today to learn more.